justincjohnson2/GrasslandConnectivity/README.md

-# GrasslandConnectivity
+# Restoration of a Shrub-Encroached Semiarid Grassland: Implications for Structural, Hydrologic, and Sediment Connectivity
+## Justin C. Johnson, C. Jason Williams, D. Phillip Guertin, Steven R. Archer, Philip Heilman, Frederick B. Pierson, Haiyan Wei
-This repository stores the data and R scripts used in a research article titled "Restoration of a Shrub-Encroached Semiarid Grassland: Implications for Structural, Hydrologic, and Sediment Connectivity" published in Ecohydrology.
+This repository stores the data and R scripts used in the analysis of a study titled "Restoration of a Shrub-Encroached Semiarid Grassland: Implications for Structural, Hydrologic, and Sediment Connectivity" in press in the journal Ecohydrology.